Dusé Mohamed Ali: Early life

 Ali was born in 1866 in Alexandria, Egypt.
 His father, Abdul Salem Ali, was an officer in the Egyptian Army.
 His mother was Sudanese.
-He received his early training in Egypt, but at the age of nine or 10, his father arranged for him to go to England to be educated,Ali had originally intended to study as a doctor and had started on related studies before his father's death.
+He received his early training in Egypt, but at the age of nine or 10, his father arranged for him to go to England to be educated, Ali had originally intended to study as a doctor and had started on related studies before his father's death.
 His father died in 1882 while serving at the Battle of Tel el-Kebir in Egypt.
 After that, the younger Ali, then 16, was forced to return to Egypt, settling affairs with his father's estate, Ali returned to England.

 Afterward he wanted to write and act.
 On completing his studies at the University of London.
 As the ward of Canon Berry, he pursued studies at King's College London.

 Actor and playwright

 Ali was in the theatre company of Herbert Beerbohm Tree and in Lillie Langtry's production of Antony and Cleopatra at the Royal Princess Theatre, London.

 As an actor, Ali toured the British Isles.
 He produced Othello and The Merchant of Venice at Hull, Yorkshire, in 1902, playing the parts of Othello and the Prince of Morocco.
 He earned praise from the British press.

 He wrote several plays, producing The Jew's Revenge (1903) at the Royal Surrey Theatre in London, A Cleopatra Night (1907) at Dundee, and the Lily of Bermuda (1909), a musical comedy at the Theatre Royal, Manchester.
+The plot centers on a flower whose hallucinogenic scent causes people to act against their normal prejudices, illustrating Ali's desire for 'a more equitable society'.
 The productions were praised by the British and American press.

 His production and performance in A Daughter of Judah (1906), which he first produced in the Glasgow Empire Theatre (GET) received particularly good reviews.

 Mohamed toured in the United States, where he produced several plays and won recognition as an actor.

 In London, he founded the Hull Shakespeare Society, of which Sir Henry Irving was the first President.
 Representing his political interests and considerable British interest in the Orient, he founded the Anglo-Ottoman Society, London.
 Its members included Lords Newton, Lamington, Stourton and Mowbray.

 In 1915 Ali founded and was Secretary of the Indian Muslim Soldiers' Widows' and Orphans' War Fund.
 Among its patrons were Consuelo, the Duchess of Marlborough, the Right Hon.
 D. Lloyd George, Sir Edward Grey, Lord and Lady Lamington, Lord and Lady Newton, the Marquis and Marchioness of Crew, Mrs. H. H. Asquith, Sir Austen and Lady Chamberlain, Lord Curzon, and almost all the members, of the British Cabinet.